-Beth Henley is 2017 Inge Festival Honoree
+Beth Henley is 2017 William Inge

 Acclaimed playwright and screenwriter Beth Henley will be honored with the William Inge Distinguished Achievement in American Theater Award at the 36th William Inge Theater Festival at Independence Community College, Kansas, April 19-22, 2017.